miohtama/opsec/source/background/contact.rst

 Contact
 =======

-For private issues related to your service, its security and if it possibly has been compromised please contact `mikko@opensourcehacker.com <mikko@opensourcehacker.com>`_.

-For spelling fixes and updates find the `appropriate source files on Github <https://github.com/miohtama/opsec/tree/master/data>`_ and use Github's Edit button.
+For any corrections and updates, `make a pull request on on Github <https://github.com/miohtama/opsec/tree/master/data>`_ and use Github's Edit button.

-For questions and clarifications regarding the guide content `open an issue on Github <https://github.com/miohtama/opsec>`_.
+For any other matters, `contact on LinkedIn <https://linkedin.com/in/ohtis>`_.